till-s/mecatica-usb/doc/DataExchangeProtocol.md

 ### Unframed Transfer

-Unframed transfers are simpler but do not support the framing mechanism defined by Usb (a sequence of max-sized packets followed by a non-max packet).
+Unframed transfers are simpler but do not support the framing mechanism defined by USB (a sequence of max-sized packets followed by a non-max packet).
 It can only be used if the host-side does not expect framing.